 Our operations depend upon our ability to obtain raw materials at reasonable prices.
 If we are unable to obtain the materials we need at reasonable prices, whether due to inflation in the broader economy or to developments more particular to our supply chain, we may not be able to produce certain of our products at marketable prices or at all, which could have a material adverse effect on our results of operations.
 Certain of our raw materials are sourced from a limited number of suppliers.
-For the three months ended March 31, 2022 and 2021, purchases from suppliers making up 10% or more of our total inventory purchases represented 80% and 52% of total inventory purchases, respectively.
+For the three months ended June 30, 2022 and 2021, purchases from suppliers making up 10% or more of our total inventory purchases, respectively.
+For the six months ended June 30, 2022 and 2021, purchases from suppliers making up 10% or more of our total inventory purchases represented 61% and 50% of total inventory purchases, respectively.
 However, we note that one of these suppliers is a distributor that sells products on behalf of a diversified supply chain.
 Delays or difficulties in securing these raw materials or other laboratory materials could result in an interruption in our production operations if we cannot obtain an acceptable substitute.
 Any such interruption could significantly affect our business, financial condition, results of operations, cash flows and prospects.